coldhearted0913/LRBillingOnline/README.md

 After running `npx prisma db push`, you'll need to:
 1. Create your first user via the registration endpoint or directly in the database
 2. Use email and password to login
-3. Users with 'Admin' role can manage other users
+3. Users with 'CEO' role can manage other users

 ## 🎯 Features in Detail

 ### Dashboard Features
 - **Stats Cards**: Total LRs, pending collections, bills ready, estimated revenue
-- **Analytics** (Admin only): Revenue trends, completion rates, vehicle breakdown
+- **Analytics** (CEO only): Revenue trends, completion rates, vehicle breakdown
 - **Advanced Filters**: Month, year, status multi-select, search
 - **Smart Sorting**: Click column headers to sort by LR No or Date
 - **Batch Selection**: Select all, deselect, or choose specific LRs